 In March 2017, one of our existing shareholders, Polar Asset Management Partners Inc., which controlled or directed in excess of 10% of our common shares, subscribed for 1.6 million common shares pursuant to the Concurrent Placement.
-For additional information regarding the Concurrent Placement, see the section of this Annual Information Form titled "Description of Our Business - Recent Developments - Offering and Private Placement".
+For additional information regarding the Concurrent Placement, see "Description of Our Business - Recent Developments - Offering and Private Placement".